The Queensland public service seeks to be a high performing, fair and responsive workforce that puts the people of Queensland first.

 - Use the Leadership competencies for Queensland to describe the desired behaviours in the workplace.

 - Present all staff with opportunities for development based on personal strengths, development areas, job role and interests.
 Take a broad approach to learning opportunities, formal and informal, both in and out of the workplace.

-- Managers/supervisors should have regular formal and informal performance and development conversations with staff.
-This is the most effective way to manage’ performance and development.
+- Managers/supervisors must have regular formal and informal performance and development conversations with staff.
+This is the most effective way to manage performance and development.
 Foster engaging workplaces has a number of resources to assist leaders.

 - Respond in a timely, proportionate and relevant manner when employee performance needs improvement.